-One of the best features of the Safari browser is where website tabs and your data are in sync with all of your devices.
-This means if you open one website on your Mac, then you can open the same website from our iPhone with the help of sync history and reading tabs data.
+One of the best features of the Safari browser is that website tabs and your data sync with all your devices.
+This means if you open one website on your Mac, you can open the same website from your iPhone with the help of sync history and reading tabs data.

-However, for quite a long time, particularly this feature was not working as intended.
-On digging some research, I found that many people are facing the same issue.
+However, this feature was not working as intended for quite a long time.
+In some research, I found that many people face the same issue.

-Safari should be enabled to sync with your iCloud account.
+The option to sync Safari should be enabled within iCloud.
 Hence it will sync across devices.
 Sometimes there might be an issue on your Mac device if it’s unable to sync with your iCloud account.

 I have followed some troubleshooting tips, which I used to fix the issue with tabs sync.
 The issue is mainly due to sync settings, so here is how you can fix it.